 Medical Detox is a method of treatment that is much safer within a hospital setting.
 Detox protocol will depend on the specific type of opioid, patient’s age, health history, and preferences.
-Also, before detox, there should be a comprehensive physical assessment performed to determine the best, most comfortable and safest way to proceed.
-In a hospital, doctors are able to use certain drugs at higher dosages, and often require medications to ease the severity of the withdrawal.
+Before the detox, a comprehensive physical assessment should be performed to determine the best, most comfortable, and safest way to proceed.
+In a hospital, doctors can use certain drugs at higher dosages and often require medications to ease the withdrawal severity.

 Rapid Detox is a detox technique that utilizes a combination of anesthesia and antagonists.
-The process rapidly induces an opioid detoxification, while the patient sleeps.
-When the patient awakens, the receptors are entirely clear of opiates and yet, there is no awareness of experiencing the severe withdrawal syndrome.
+The process rapidly induces opioid detoxification while the patient sleeps.
+When the patient awakens, the receptors are entirely clear of opiates, and yet, there is no awareness of experiencing severe withdrawal syndrome.
 Also, naltrexone maintenance can be immediately initiated to block cravings and reduce the risk of relapse.

-The Waismann Method focuses on each patient-specific need, instead of the addiction.
-Addiction is the consequence of an untreated issue and unless the problem is appropriately treated, relapse is imminent.
+Waismann Method focuses on each patient-specific need instead of the addiction.
+Addiction is the consequence of an untreated issue, and unless the problem is appropriately treated, relapse is imminent.

 Our medical director admits patients to a full service accredited hospital where they receive medical monitoring and individual assessment.
-At that point, we make a decision on which is the best detoxification treatment for the patient.
-Some patients benefit from an inpatient medical detoxification, where withdrawal is medically controlled and managed through a period of a few days.
+At that point, we decide on which is the best substance abuse treatment for the specific patient.
+Some patients benefit from an inpatient medical detoxification, where withdrawal is medically controlled and managed for a few days.
 Once the patient is physically stable, they continue to receive care through the transitional period at our private retreat.

-If rapid detox treatment is the chosen path, a full day of pre-examinations and pre-medication occurs, while the patient is comfortably in their private hospital room.
-In most cases, on the second day, our medical director (anesthesiologist) puts the patient under sedation so that he or she can sleep comfortably through the detoxification and while withdrawal syndrome occurs.
-The patient remains in the ICU hospital for another night for additional medical assistance.
-The day after the rapid detox procedure patients often feel “under the weather” and start their regulation phase.
+If rapid detox treatment is the chosen path, a full day of pre-examinations and pre-medication occurs while the patient is comfortable in their private hospital room.
+In most cases, on the second day, our medical director (anesthesiologist) puts the patient under sedation to sleep comfortably through the detoxification and while withdrawal syndrome occurs.
+The patient remains in the hospital for another night for additional medical assistance.
+The day after the rapid detox procedure, patients often feel “under the weather” and start their regulation phase.